What I think about

 My research explores the fundamental building blocks of human language, and how languages differ in their realization.
 I pursue this research focusing on three empirical domains: traditional grammatical categories, categories belonging to interactional language, and the linguistic profiles in neuro-diverse populations.
 I do this by using the framework I developed In my 2014 monograph: the Universal Spine Hypothesis according to which the grammar of all languages (including interactional language) are constrained by a set of hierarchically organized universal functions (the spine).
+In my recent monograph I extended this to include layers of structure for interactional language.
 The question raised by the language profile of neuro-diverse populations is that it involves a different type of language variation, one in which the spine itself may be affected.
 Thus, my research links to neighboring fields, including philosophy (referential semantics, pragmatics), sociology (conversation analysis), and psychology (theory of mind).

 Der Mensch spricht, sogar in Gedanken, nur mit einem Andren, oder mit sich, wie mit einem Andren W. von Humboldt

 Language changes in conversation.
 We don't always speak in full sentences.
 And we add little words, phrases and intonational tunes to modify what we say.
 They facilitate interaction in that they regulate the managment of common ground as well as how we take turns.
 Until recently interactional language has not received much attention in the generative literature, likely because they are restricted to languge in use, which is something generativists have abstracted away from.